Panimacoc

 Medical Brigades use the local school as their brigade site.
 The school has 19 rooms, where the various medical stations are conducted.
 Patients from other nearby communities of Xecoil, Pacutan, Xetonox, Panabajal, and Xejasmin may also attend Medical Brigades in Panimacoc.

-AVERAGE PATIENTS ATTENDED: N/A
+AVERAGE PATIENTS ATTENDED: 676

 NEARBY COMMUNITIES: Xecoil, Pacutan, Xetonox, Panabajal, Xejasmin